jenkinsci/conjur-credentials-plugin/README.md

 conjur variable set -i conjur/authn-jwt/jenkins/audience -v "cyberark-conjur"
 ```

-Enable the JWT authenticator in Conjur by [allow-listing the authenticator](https://docs.cyberark.com/conjur-open-source/latest/en/content/operations/services/authentication-types.htm#Allowlis).
+Enable the JWT authenticator in Secrets Manager by [allow-listing the authenticator](https://docs.cyberark.com/conjur-open-source/latest/en/content/operations/services/authentication-types.htm#Allowlis).

-### Step 4: Define Conjur Host
+### Step 4: Define Secrets Manager Host

-Define a host in Conjur policy to represent your Jenkins job.
-This step will need to be done by the Conjur admin.
+Define a host in Secrets Manager policy to represent your Jenkins job.
+This step will need to be done by the Secrets Manager admin.

-The host uses your JWT authenticator to authenticate to Conjur:
+The host uses your JWT authenticator to authenticate to Secrets Manager:

 Save the following policy as `author-jwt-jenkins-host.yml`.
 This policy includes examples of hosts that can be used to represent Jenkins jobs / folders / or global credentials: